Skip to main content

 • Follow from step 28 again and flash the other print heads in the same way.

-• Remember to only plug in the print head you are flashing into the USB hub.
+• Remember to only plug in the print head you are flashing into the USB hub because each tool board will have unique serial id and this will make identifying print heads easier.

 • Save the config file when done.